Man facing extradition seeking to delay proceedings, court told

 Mr Harvey said the situation “simply cannot continue” and asked for a further continued preliminary hearing to be set for June 27 ahead of a full extradition hearing next month.

-Sheriff Welsh agreed and ordered that Rossi should lodge a full medical report by that date.
+Sheriff Welsh agreed and ordered that the man should lodge a full medical report by that date.

 He said: “The Crown need to have a strategy.
 We still have the full hearing down for July and, as you say, this situation cannot continue in the absence of some form of formal report from a senior medical practitioner.”